Fridun/C-Raytracer/README.md

 I compile like this:
-gcc rendererproto.c -o renderer -lm
+gcc MAIN.c liverenderer.c Fenster.c -o <insert name> -lm -lX11

-Then run ./renderer
+Then run ./<insert name>

-This will create a file called image.ppm that you can open in most image viewing programs

-I would recommend increasing the resolution if you want a nice looking image, although 1000x1000 is fine for debugging or editing the scene.
-But details in reflections can be invisible/very small, and all edges look kinda rough/pixely.
+This will open a window and display the rendered image.
+As of right now ive made my own little upscaling formula, so you can change the ratio of original to new pixels with the scale variable in MAIN.c .

+As of right now you cant even notice that its updating the image live since nothing changes in the scene, but eventually there will be ways to interact with the scene.

+IMPORTANT: Since ive made the display library with X11, it obviously wont work unless thats what your pc is using.